Dustin-Ray/capyCRYPT-go/README.md

 # capyCRYPT
 ## A complete desktop cryptosystem

-The Complete Amazing PrivacY CRYPTography tool is a cryptosystem constructed from the SHA3 primitive paired with the Edwards 521 elliptic curve.
+The **C**omplete **A**mazing **P**rivac**Y** and **CRYPT**ography tool is a cryptosystem constructed from the SHA3 primitive paired with the Edwards 521 elliptic curve.
 The tool standardizes a message format to allow for easy exchange of data.
 A wide variety of operations are supported, including message digest computation, authenticated encryption, and signature verification, both symmetrically and asymmetrically.

 Computing a cryptographic hash: